Galaxy

-Most galaxies are 1,000 to 100,000 parsecs in diameter (approximately 3,000 to 300,000 light years) and are separated by distances on the order of millions of parsecs (or megaparsecs).
-For comparison, the Milky Way has a diameter of at least 26,800 parsecs (87,400 ly) and is separated from the Andromeda Galaxy (with diameter of about 152,000 ly), its nearest large neighbor, by 780,000 parsecs (2.5 million ly.)
+Galaxies are categorised according to their visual morphology as elliptical, spiral, or irregular.
+The Milky Way is an example of a spiral galaxy.
+It is estimated that there are between 200 billion (2e11) to 2 trillion galaxies in the observable universe.
+Most galaxies are 1,000 to 100,000 parsecs in diameter (approximately 3,000 to 300,000 light years) and are separated by distances in the order of millions of parsecs (or megaparsecs).
+For comparison, the Milky Way has a diameter of at least 26,800 parsecs (87,400 ly) and is separated from the Andromeda Galaxy, its nearest large neighbour, by just over 750,000 parsecs (2.5 million ly).

-The space between galaxies is filled with a tenuous gas (the intergalactic medium) with an average density of less than one atom per cubic meter.
-Most galaxies are gravitationally organized into groups, clusters and superclusters.
-The Milky Way is part of the Local Group, which it dominates along with Andromeda Galaxy.
+The space between galaxies is filled with a tenuous gas (the intergalactic medium) with an average density of less than one atom per cubic metre.
+Most galaxies are gravitationally organised into groups, clusters and superclusters.
+The Milky Way is part of the Local Group, which it dominates along with the Andromeda Galaxy.
 The group is part of the Virgo Supercluster.
 At the largest scale, these associations are generally arranged into sheets and filaments surrounded by immense voids.
 Both the Local Group and the Virgo Supercluster are contained in a much larger cosmic structure named Laniakea.

 Etymology

 The word galaxy was borrowed via French and Medieval Latin from the Greek term for the Milky Way, galaxías (kúklos) γαλαξίας (κύκλος) 'milky (circle)', named after its appearance as a milky band of light in the sky.
-In Greek mythology, Zeus places his son born by a mortal woman, the infant Heracles, on Hera's breast while she is asleep so the baby will drink her divine milk and thus become immortal.
-Hera wakes up while breastfeeding and then realizes she is nursing an unknown baby: she pushes the baby away, some of her milk spills, and it produces the band of light known as the Milky Way.

-In the astronomical literature, the capitalized word "Galaxy" is often used to refer to the Milky Way galaxy, to distinguish it from the other galaxies in the observable universe.
-The English term Milky Way can be traced back to a story by Chaucer :
+In the astronomical literature, the capitalised word "Galaxy" is often used to refer to the Milky Way galaxy, to distinguish it from the other galaxies in the universe.

 Galaxies were initially discovered telescopically and were known as spiral nebulae.
-Most 18th- to 19th-century astronomers considered them as either unresolved star clusters or anagalactic nebulae, and were just thought of as a part of the Milky Way, but their true composition and natures remained a mystery.
+Most 18th- to 19th-century astronomers considered them as either unresolved star clusters or extragalactic nebulae, but their true composition and natures remained a mystery.
 Observations using larger telescopes of a few nearby bright galaxies, like the Andromeda Galaxy, began resolving them into huge conglomerations of stars, but based simply on the apparent faintness and sheer population of stars, the true distances of these objects placed them well beyond the Milky Way.
-For this reason they were popularly called island universes, but this term quickly fell into disuse, as the word universe implied the entirety of existence.
-Instead, they became known simply as galaxies.
+For this reason they were popularly called island universes.
+Harlow Shapley began to advocate for the term "galaxy" and against using "universes" and "nebula" for the objects but the very influential Edwin Hubble stuck to nebulae.
+The nomenclature did not fully change in until Hubble's death in 1953.